What Type Of Insurance Should A Contractor Have? Types of Insurance to Track for Your Contractor and Vendor Networks

 Bailee Insurance is also a type of Inland Marine Policy.
 It is designed to provide coverage for third-party property that is in storage, repair, or service.

 Example Scenario: Your contractor has temporarily stored your customer’s property from their home in a storage container to dry out the home out after a flood.
 During the night, the storage container was broken into and items were found missing.

-Pollution Liability provides coverage in the event there is contamination of the environment from a pollutant.
-Pollutants typically are not covered under your standard CGL, auto liability and umbrella policies.
+Pollution Liability provides coverage in the event there is the contamination of the environment from a pollutant.
+Pollutants typically are not covered under your standard CGL, auto liability, and umbrella policies.

 Example Scenario: A subcontractor does not properly extract roofing insulation that has asbestos and causes exposure to the homeowner and other subcontractors.
 This results in a class-action lawsuit.

-Garagekeepers Coverage is like bailee coverage but is specific to auto servicers and dealers.
+Garagekeepers Coverage is like bailee coverage but is specific to auto services and dealers.
 It covers damage that can occur to a customer’s vehicle while in the servicer’s care for service and repair.

 Example Scenario: A mechanic at your contractor’s service shop is moving the customer’s car out of the shop and accidentally backs into another vehicle.
 Garagekeepers would cover the damage to the customer’s car.

 On-Hook Towing Insurance covers any damage that may occur while a vehicle is being towed or hauled.
 This includes collision, fire, theft, or vandalism.